 How to Address Sun Spots on Your Chest

-A sun spot (also known as “liver spots,” “age spots,” or “solar lentigo,”) is a brown, typically circular discoloration of the skin.
-You can tell when discoloration is a sun spot as opposed to a freckle by its flatness, and if it’s occurred in an area where you’ve had a lot of sun exposure previously.
-This can include your face, chest, hands, shoulders, and arms.
-While these spots are most common amongst adults over 50, they can appear at any point.
+According to the Mayo Clinic, sun spots (which are also known as solar lentigo) are a circular discoloration of the skin that is typically brown.
+While the mark resembles a freckle, a sun spot will be flat and occur in areas where you’ve had a lot of sun exposure, such as your face, chest, hands, shoulders and arms.
+These spots are most common amongst adults over 50, but they can appear at any point.

-Alpha-hydroxy acids can be found in over-the-counter skin care products.
-The compound has been known to aid in reducing the look of fine lines and—you guessed it—sun spots.
-But keep in mind, alpha-hydroxy acid can be super potent.
-To allow your skin to get used to the ingredient, only use it every other day until your skin’s resistance is built.
-If any sort of irritation forms and stays, consult your skin care professional.
-Remember that products with alpha-hydroxy acids can make skin more sensitive to light so it’s crucial to practice sun protection measures.
+Alpha-hydroxy acids can be found in over-the-counter skin-care products, like the L’Oréal Paris Revitalift Derm Intensives Pure Glycolic Acid Serum.
+And, according to The Cleveland Clinic, the compound has been known to aid in reducing the look of fine lines and sun spots.
+To allow your skin to get used to the ingredient, use it every other day until your skin’s resistance builds up to everyday use.
+Remember that products with alpha-hydroxy acids can make skin more sensitive to light, so it’s crucial to practice sun-protection measures.